 Jenna Warner is a sophomore at the University of Oklahoma where she is pursuing her dream major, Meteorology, with three minors in Broadcast, Mathematics, and Environmental Science.
 As well as the SCAN Treasurer, she is a student meteorologist for OU’s campus news station, OU Nightly, the Deputy Director of Media for OWL, a volunteer with OU’s Weather Friends Outreach Program, and plays for OU’s club field hockey team.
 She loves being very involved on campus, and was part of the first Non-Greek Performance Group in Sooner Scandals through Class Council her freshman year.
 This past summer Jenna interned at a news station in her hometown of Columbus, Ohio, under WBNS 10TV’s meteorologist Ashlee Baracy.
 When Jenna isn’t striving for her goals or keeping an eye to the sky, she enjoys cooking, watching sports, finding new adventures, and eating ice cream.

 Historian/Webmaster Tyler Stanfield

 Tyler Stanfield is a sophomore meteorology student here at the University of Oklahoma.
 In addition to his SCAN duties, he is an OWL shift leader as well as an undergraduate researcher working on climate variability.
-Tyler was also the first freshmen student to receive two city trophies for excellence in forecasting in WxChallenge during the Fall 2016 semester.
-His interest in meteorology was sparked at an early age of eight where he became deeply interested in hurricanes.
+Tyler was also the first freshmen OU student to receive two city trophies for excellence in forecasting in WxChallenge during the Fall 2016 semester.
+Originally from Austin, Texas, his interest in meteorology was sparked at the age of eight when he became deeply interested in hurricanes.
 This interest brought him to OU where he intends on receiving his bachelor’s degree as well as minors in Mathematics and GIS.
 In his free time, Tyler enjoys forecasting, watching sports, working out, and hanging out with friends.